proxmox/proxmox-backup/docs/backup-client.rst

 This creates a backup of both disks.

-If you want to use a namespace for the backup target you can add the `--ns`
+If you want to use a namespace for the backup target, you can add the `--ns`
 parameter:

 .. code-block:: console